clallavena/standalone_prometheus/promWansible/README.md

 After that, you will have to play the **global\_exporter** playbook.
 Make sure that the **host** in your playbook is the exporter that you want to install

+After all add of exporters make sure to modify the configuration template of Prometheus in the **templates/** directories.
+And add or remove what you want to scrape in prometheus.
+After modifying this file, play the **config-check** playbook, it check and reload the configuration of prometheus without stoping the service.

+### Add Lamp
+Playbook are available for the installation of lamp, **lamp\-install** install all the necessary packets for Lamp and allow the server status.

 ### Scripts in details

 **prometheus-playbook.yml**: is a playbook ansible that install and configure grafana and prometheus in you main server.
 For the configuration, look at the template prometheus.conf.j2 at template/.